quicwg/base-drafts/draft-ietf-quic-transport.md

 Reason Phrase Length:

 : A 16-bit unsigned number specifying the length of the reason phrase in bytes.
-  Note that a CONNECTION_CLOSE frame cannot be split between packets, so in practice any limits on packet size will also limit the space available for a reason phrase.
+  Note that a TRANSPORT_CLOSE frame cannot be split between packets, so in practice any limits on packet size will also limit the space available for a reason phrase.